 Hectre's Spectre app can instantly sample and grade a bin of apples.
-Image: Hectre)
+The app has so far sized more than 68 million pieces of fruit.
+Photo: Hectre

 Fast-growing fruit-tech startup Hectre has notched up two business awards as it looks forward to a new funding round in the next 12 months.